TradeX

 4. Level 2 Order Book: Market Microstructure

-By mapping raw FIX 4.4 protocol logic from our Tech Lead and QA (handling partial fills, execution reports, and snapshot updates), I gained the technical intuition needed to design a terminal UI that correctly represents market microstructure and liquidity heat maps at institutional scale.
+By mapping raw FIX 4.4 protocol logic from our Tech Lead and QA (handling Partial Fills, Iceberg Orders, execution reports, and snapshot updates), I gained the technical intuition needed to design a terminal UI that correctly represents market microstructure and liquidity heat maps at institutional scale.

 Level 2 Order Book .
 Real-Time Market Depth with Bid/Ask Heat Map & Quick Execution Controls